Our Alumni Community

 We have various opportunities for Richmond and AIFS Alumni to benefit from financial aid and discounts to continue their studies.

-All Richmond and AIFS alumni are eligible for an Alumni Masters Scholarship, with a 20% reduction in tuition fees on Richmond MA and MBA programmes (MA Luxury Brand Management is excluded).
+All Richmond and AIFS alumni are eligible for an Alumni Masters Scholarship, with a 20% reduction in tuition fees on our postgraduate programmes.

-Most of our Masters programmes start in Fall or Spring and are offered either full-time for a year or part-time over two years.
+Our Masters programmes start in Fall or Spring and most of them are offered either full-time for a year or part-time over two years.
 You will be able to study one programme and gain two degrees, as the University awards a UK & US qualification at Master’s degree level, offering opportunities on both sides of the Atlantic and internationally.

 Annual Alumni Reunion in London